TorstenD-SAP/kubeaudit/README.md

 > It is now a requirement for clusters to run Kubernetes >=1.19.

-# kubeaudit :cloud: :lock: :muscle:
+# kubeaudit :cloud: :lock: :muscle

 `kubeaudit` is a command line tool and a Go package to audit Kubernetes clusters for various different security concerns, such as:

 * run as non-root
 * use a read-only root filesystem
 * drop scary capabilities, don't add new ones